U.S. Stocks Climb as Tech Sector Bounces Back

 Continue Reading Below

-Technology shares in the S&P 500 have risen about 19% this year, making tech the index's best-performing sector, but the stocks also have had some recent slumps.
-Some analysts said Monday's gains could come from investors hunting for value after several sessions of declines.
+Technology shares in the S&P 500 have risen 19% this year, making tech the index's best-performing sector, but the stocks also have had some recent slumps.
+On Monday, the sector rose 1.7%, with some analysts saying investors were hunting for value after three sessions of declines.

 "Now you're buying Apple at a discount," said Mike Bailey, director of research at FBB Capital Partners.

-On Monday, Apple Inc. was among the biggest gainers in Dow industrials, climbing 2.5% after falling in six of the past seven sessions.
-Intel Corp. added 0.9%.
-Shares of tech companies in the S&P 500 rose 1.4%.
+Apple was among the biggest gainers in Dow industrials, climbing 2.9% after falling in six of the past seven sessions.
+Cisco Systems added 1.1%.

-European stocks gained ground after French legislative elections gave President Emmanuel Macron's centrist party an outright majority in the country's parliament.
-The victory of the French president's political party gives him a stronger mandate to implement his policies in the eurozone's second largest economy, while offering a further sign of the receding tide of populist European politics that concerned investors, analysts say.
+U.S. government bonds weakened, with the yield on the two-year Treasury note near its 2017 high, after Federal Reserve Bank of New York president William Dudley signaled a willingness to gradually increase interest rates and to keep the economy humming.

 Continue Reading Below